Lymphoma Care at Wilmot

 Our multidisciplinary lymphoma team includes skilled experts from many fields of medicine who collaborate to provide the most advanced care possible for you and your family.
-Our specialists see more than XX (Need this number) newly diagnosed patients with lymphoma each year, making us the largest lymphoma treatment center in Upstate New York.
+We are the largest lymphoma treatment center in Upstate New York.
 Patients travel to Rochester from throughout the country for the expertise and clinical studies that are only available at our institution.

 The Wilmot Cancer Center is constantly working to develop novel and improved ways to treat all stages of lymphoma.
 We are internationally recognized for pioneering new treatments for patients with lymphoma who are not helped by standard therapies.